 Construction workers face innumerable risks in the workplace.
 They face dangers from the heavy machinery they operate and the dangerous heights they have to work from.
 Additionally, construction workers also face risks from the air they breathe.
 Repeated exposure to hazardous substances such as chemicals at workplaces can cause workers to develop occupational lung diseases.
 Some of the harmful substances that construction workers are exposed to include:

 - Chemicals in paints and cleaning products

 - Dust and mold from poorly maintained and cleaned buildings

 Many lung diseases are caused by constant and repeated exposure to toxic substances.
 However, sometimes a single exposure to a harmful material can cause damage to worker’s lungs.
 Some of the serious lung diseases construction workers can develop include:

-Asbestos related diseases: Prolonged and repeated exposure to asbestos can cause mesothelioma, a type of cancer than affects the lining of the lungs and lower digestive tract.
-It is similar to lung cancer, and is almost always fatal.
+Asbestos-related diseases: Prolonged and repeated exposure to asbestos can cause mesothelioma, a type of cancer that affects the lining of the lungs and lower digestive tract.
+It is similar to lung cancer and is almost always fatal.
 The worker could also suffer from asbestosis, a debilitating condition marked by scarring of the lungs.
 It causes pleural thickening, which involved thickening and swelling of the lining of the lungs, causing shortness of breath.